5.8.3.1. Implementing a Composition

 The

-entity contains one-to-many collection of terminals.
-The corresponding field is annotated with @Composition in order to implement composition, and @OnDelete for cascaded soft delete:@Entity(name = "sample$Airport") @Table(name = "SAMPLE_AIRPORT") public class Airport extends StandardEntity { ... @OneToMany(fetch = FetchType.LAZY, mappedBy = "airport") @OnDelete(DeletePolicy.CASCADE) @Composition protected List<Terminal> terminals; public List<Terminal> getTerminals() { return terminals; } public void setTerminals(List<Terminal> terminals) { this.terminals = terminals; } }
+Airportentity contains one-to-many collection of terminals.
+The corresponding field is annotated with @Composition in order to implement composition, and @OnDelete for cascaded soft delete:@Entity(name = "sample$Airport") @Table(name = "SAMPLE_AIRPORT") public class Airport extends StandardEntity { ... @OneToMany(fetch = FetchType.LAZY, mappedBy = "airport") @OnDelete(DeletePolicy.CASCADE) @Composition protected List<Terminal> terminals; public List<Terminal> getTerminals() { return terminals; } public void setTerminals(List<Terminal> terminals) { this.terminals = terminals; } } -

 The view of the airport editing screen should contain the

-attributes collection:<view entity="sample$Airport" name="airport-edit" extends="_local"> <property name="terminals" view="_local"/> </view>
+terminalsattributes collection:<view entity="sample$Airport" name="airport-edit" extends="_local"> <property name="terminals" view="_local"/> </view>For the

-instance and never changes after that, so we do not need to load it. -
+Terminalentity, we are using the_localview, although it contains theairportlink attribute (a link to an airport).
+Theairportattribute is set only at the creation of a newTerminalinstance and never changes after that, so we do not need to load it. -

 Next, we define the datasources for the

-instance and its terminals in the XML descriptor of the airport editor:<dsContext> <datasource id="airportDs" class="com.haulmont.sample.entity.Airport" view="airport-edit"> <collectionDatasource id="terminalsDs" property="terminals"/> </datasource> </dsContext>
+Airportinstance and its terminals in the XML descriptor of the airport editor:<dsContext> <datasource id="airportDs" class="com.haulmont.sample.entity.Airport" view="airport-edit"> <collectionDatasource id="terminalsDs" property="terminals"/> </datasource> </dsContext> -

 Define a table displaying terminals and standard actions for it in the XML descriptor of the airport editor:

-<table id="terminalsTable"> <actions> <action id="create"/> <action id="edit"/> <action id="remove"/> </actions> <buttonsPanel> <button action="terminalsTable.create"/> <button action="terminalsTable.edit"/> <button action="terminalsTable.remove"/> </buttonsPanel> <columns> <column id="code"/> <column id="name"/> <column id="address"/> </columns> <rows datasource="terminalsDs"/> </table>
+<table id="terminalsTable"> <actions> <action id="create"/> <action id="edit"/> <action id="remove"/> </actions> <buttonsPanel> <button action="terminalsTable.create"/> <button action="terminalsTable.edit"/> <button action="terminalsTable.remove"/> </buttonsPanel> <columns> <column id="code"/> <column id="name"/> <column id="address"/> </columns> <rows datasource="terminalsDs"/> </table> -

 It is sufficient to define the standard elements in the terminal editor:

-instance and visual components related to thisdatasource
+datasourcefor theTerminalinstance and visual components related to thisdatasourcefor editing terminal attributes.

 As a result, editing of an airport instance works as follows: